 - Promoting technical or financial collaborations between Indian companies and parent companies

-- Representing the parent company in India and acting as buying/selling agent in India
+- Representing the parent company in India and acting as a buying/selling agent in India

-Businesses desirous of setting up a liaison office should meet the following criterion as prescribed by RBI:
+Businesses desirous of setting up a liaison office should meet the following criteria as prescribed by RBI:

 - Applicant must be a body corporate incorporated outside India;

 - The net worth of the branch office must not be less than USD 50,000 or its equivalent;

 - The parent company should have a profit-making record during the immediately preceding three financial years in the home country.